 Each townhome has a covered parking spot, enough room for a car behind that one, and a few shared parallel spots.
 I would be cautious of bringing multiple cars, especially at the same time.
 Apparently there is public parking down the street but it wouldn’t be very convenient.
 We got lucky and didn’t have a problem, and it helped that we rarely left the property.

-Nearby Shops & Groceries
+Nearby Shops & Groceries in Indialantic

 When I was researching Indialantic prior to our trip, I discovered local market, Djon’s Village Market.
 It’s local, charming and has EVERYTHING in a way that’s not overwhelming.
 By everything, I mean a bakery, gourmet market, homemade pizzas, coffee + juice bar, butcher shop, fish counter, beer, wine shop, wine bar, cigars, pantry staples, produce, meats/cheeses/antipasto, frozen goods, a couple restaurants and a rooftop bar.
 We were really impressed!
 Best of all, it was a 5-minute or less drive away from the Vrbo.